synku20777/dzik118/README.md

 managers.
-It supports monthly billing cycles, dwelling-level financial accounts with an append-only transaction ledger, bank payment reconciliation against remaining invoice balances (handling exact, partial, and overpayments), credit and debt carry-forward, automated late-fee policies, and resident self-service.
+It supports monthly billing cycles, dwelling-level financial accounts with an append-only transaction ledger, bank payment reconciliation against remaining invoice balances (handling exact, partial, and overpayments), credit and debt carry-forward, automated late-fee policies, structured invoice template customization, and resident self-service.

 This README explains how to install the project and run it on your own machine.
 For everything else, see [Documentation](#documentation) below.